 Aseprite’s default keyboard shortcut keys can be viewed in one of four ways:

-- Each main menu item and its options on the top right section of Aseprite will have an underlined letter.
+- Each main menu item and its options will have an underlined letter.
 These, as with any Windows program, can be accessed by holding down the Alt key while pressing the underlined letter.
 The next item inside a menu item can be selected by simply pressing its corresponding underlined letter.
-For example, by pressing Alt + F will open the File menu, and while still inside the file menu, by pressing S, the Save option will be selected.
+For example, pressing Alt + F will open the File menu, and while still inside the file menu, by pressing S, the Save option will be selected.

 - Main menu item option keyboard shortcuts will be indicated on the right of each option.
 By pressing these keyboard shortcut keys, the corresponding option can be selected without having to go into the menu item first.
 For example, the keyboard shortcut for Save is Ctrl + S.